FIX94/gameboy-audio-dumper/README.md

 # GameBoy Audio Dumper
-This project aims to dump gameboy cartridges, both ROM and Saves, using the audio output.
+This project allows you to dump gameboy cartridges, both ROMs and Saves, using the audio output.
 It is intended for a gameboy color as you can hotswap cartridges on it, making this actually usable.

 # Important